IlyasMoutawwakil/phytoplankton-challenge/README.md

   - `array_dataset.py` contains the `ArraySpatioTemporalDataset` class, which is a dataset that loads data from the binary data file and stores it in an `np.array`.
 This dataset is used for the spatio-temporal case and can only be used with a number of workers equal to 0 (no multiprocessing).

   - `memmap_dataset.py` contains the `MemmapSpatioTemporalDataset` class, which is a dataset that loads data from the binary data file and stores it in an `np.memmap`.
 This dataset is used for the spatio-temporal case and can be accelerated by using multiple workers depending on the number of cores available.

+  Datasets return a *random cut* from the time series in the training set (a time series for each point) which helped in augmenting the data, regularizing the model and thus preventing overfitting to some degree.

   - `battle_of_datasets.py` contains a test script that verifies the conformity of outputs and compares the performance of the three datasets.